Our School Board

 My family and I are proud to call ourselves members of the school community, as both of our children attend here - Miela in Year 6 and Molly in Year 4.
 We also enjoy living on our small lifestyle block in Franklin where we've been residents for eleven years.
 Being a part of a small country school allows me the wonderful opportunity to see my children every day, while knowing that they are in the exceptional care of experienced and skilled teachers.
 I feel blessed to have the ability to support them throughout their educational journey, such as during school trips, sports events and learning celebrations.

-I gladly serve on the Board of Trustees because I am passionate about helping our school shape students into well-rounded individuals who can overcome any obstacle and make positive contributions to the world.
+I gladly serve on the School Board because I am passionate about helping our school shape students into well-rounded individuals who can overcome any obstacle and make positive contributions to the world.
 It brings me great joy to know that the school provides so many opportunities and experiences that enable our students to achieve just that.

 Principal: Lori Mravicich

 Tēnā koutou katoa.
-As the principal of Waiau Pa School, I consider it is my honour and duty to serve on the school board.
+As the principal of Waiau Pā School, I consider it is my honour and privilege to serve on the school board.
 My passion lies in creating an educational landscape that is both inclusive and innovative, ensuring that every ākonga has the opportunity to thrive.
+I am dedicated to fostering an environment where diversity is celebrated, and creativity is encouraged.

 I look forward to working collaboratively with this board to continue advancing our mission of excellence in education, and to support our hard working kaiako and tamariki in reaching their fullest potential.
 Kia ora!